• Home

 • In a large measuring cup, measure out ½ cup of milk.
 Add in ½ tablespoon of the white vinegar and stir.

-Let sit 5-10 minutes and stir again.
-The milk will appear chunky; that's normal.
+Let sit 5-10 min and stir again, It will appear chunky; that's normal.
+Set aside.

-• In a large bowl whisk together the gluten free flour, granulated sugar, cocoa powders, baking powder, baking soda and kosher salt.
+• In a large bowl whisk together the ¾ cup plus 2 tablespoons multipurpose gluten free flour, ¾ cup plus 2 tablespoons granulated sugar, ¼ cup plus 2 tablespoons cocoa powder, ¾ teaspoon baking soda, ¼ teaspoon plus ⅛ teaspoon baking powder and ¼ teaspoon plus ⅛ teaspoon kosher salt.

 • Make a well in the center of the dry ingredients.
-Add in the cornstarch water mixture, the homemade buttermilk, the warm water, vegetable oil and vanilla.
+Add in the cornstarch water mixture, the homemade buttermilk, the ½ cup warm water, 2 tablespoons vegetable oil and ½ teaspoon pure vanilla extract.

-Whisk until smooth and combined.
-The batter will appear very thin and liquidy.
-Let it sit 10 minutes; it will start to thicken.
+• Whisk until smooth and combined.
+If the batter appears very thin and liquidy, let it sit 10 minutes; it will start to thicken.

 • Use an ice cream scoop to fill the cupcake tins ¾ way to the top.
 Smooth the tops with a small knife.
 You should have 12 regular size cupcake tins filled.